 Our call for evidence: Gender stereotyping in ads 28 April 2016

 In recent years, there has been increasing political and public debate on equality issues.
-The objectification and sexualisation of women in ads, presenting an idealised or unrealistic body image, the mocking of women and men in non-stereotypical roles,
+The objectification and sexualisation of women in ads, presenting an idealised or unrealistic body image, the mocking of women and men in non-stereotypical

-the reinforcement of stereotyped views of gender roles, and gender-specific marketing to children are all issues that have gained considerable public interest.
+roles, the reinforcement of stereotyped views of gender roles, and gender-specific marketing to children are all issues that have gained considerable public interest.

 As a proactive regulator, we want to find out more about these issues.
-Consequently, we will be doing three things: examining evidence on gender stereotyping in ads, seeking views from a range of stakeholders, and commissioning our own research into
+Consequently, we will be doing three things: examining evidence on gender stereotyping in ads, seeking views from a range of stakeholders, and commissioning our own research

 At this stage we are being open-minded about what stakeholders and research tell us about gender stereotyping in ads and the impact of such advertising, which will shape the project as we move forward.
 In particular, we are keen for people and

 organisations to send us any research they have on this issue.
 Evidence can be sent to us at firstname.lastname@example.org.

 The project will report on whether we're getting it right on gender stereotyping in ads.
 If the evidence suggests a change in regulation is merited we will set out the best way to achieve it.